 The results are ready within 24 to 36 hours of the sample being taken.
 We will then compile a report with photographic evidence along with the Certificate of Analysis from the lab.
 This report gives you full details on the asbestos.

-Crucial Environmental is one of the South East’s fastest growing asbestos specialists.
-We are based in West Sussex and carry out work throughout East Sussex, Surrey, Hampshire and London.
+Crucial Environmental is one of the UK’s fastest growing asbestos specialists.
+From our base in West Sussex we carry out work throughout Sussex, Surrey, Hampshire and London.
+From our base in Nottinghamshire we also cover most of the Midlands and the North of England.
 We bring years of experience and professionalism to every job we work on.

 Once we have carried out the sampling for you we can offer a full range of additional services including asbestos removal.
 Our team would be happy to offer you any advice or guidance on the matter, so please contact us today if you have any issues regarding asbestos in your building.